-The Ultimate Packing guide for a Trip to Portugal
+The Ultimate Packing guide for Portugal

-Packing for your Portugal trip is probably one of the easiest trips to plan for.
-Its sunny days, beautiful beaches and amazing seafood are just a few reasons Portugal is the perfect travel destination.
-But anyone that is unfamiliar with the cobblestones, stairs, and many hills might find themselves spending more time handling luggage than enjoying their journey.
-So if you are thinking about traveling to Portugal, let us help you decide on the best things to pack!
+But anyone unfamiliar with the cobblestones, stairs, and many hills might find themselves spending more time handling luggage than enjoying their journey.
+So if you are thinking about traveling to Portugal, let us help you decide on the best things to pack since we live here year-round!

-**Wandering Works for Us contains affiliate links is part of Viator, Get Your Guide, Booking.com, and Amazon Services Associates Program LLC.
+**Wandering Works for Us contains affiliate links as part of Viator, Get Your Guide, Booking.com, and Amazon Services Associates Program LLC.
 If you make a purchase using one of the links, I may make a small commission at no extra cost to you.

 The best way to pack for Portugal is to Travel Light!

 Carry-on luggage is a good option for several reasons.
-One, many discount airlines will only allow one carryon and that’s it.
+One, many discount airlines will only allow one carry-on, and that’s it.
 Plus, we don’t like to take the chance of the airline misplacing our bags.
-Furthermore, smaller luggage makes it much easier to climb steps, navigate very bumpy and narrow streets and sidewalks and there is always the chance that your Air B&B doesn’t have a lift.
-I speak from experience.

 Plus, if you are on and off trains and buses, you sometimes need to move very quickly.
-Having luggage you can carry makes this much easier, especially when your traveling partner goes to the bathroom right before boarding and you are in charge of all the luggage (this has happened more than once).
-A carry-on bag also means you can store your bag above your seat or next to you on a train which prevents theft and tampering.
+Having luggage you can carry makes this much easier, especially when your traveling partner goes to the bathroom right before boarding, and you are in charge of all the luggage (this has happened more than once).
+A carry-on bag also means you can store your bag above your seat or next to you on a train, which prevents theft and tampering.

 Wear practical and comfortable shoes

-If you are planning any back country trips or hiking along the cliffs of the Atlantic Ocean, you may want to consider hiking shoes.
-I have a pair of Keens that I wear on trips that can handle dirt trails and sidewalks and my feet are comfortable all day.
+If you are planning any backcountry trips or hiking along the cliffs of the Atlantic Ocean, you may want to consider hiking shoes.
+I have a pair of Keens that I wear on trips that can handle dirt trails and sidewalks, and my feet are comfortable all day.

 Packing Clothing

-This really depends on what you feel comfortable in, but many people will ask about what to wear in Portugal.
+This depends on what you feel comfortable in, but many people will ask about what to wear in Portugal.
 You are a tourist, so you are going to stand out no matter what.
 But, I will say that most Portuguese people dress well.
 They do not come out of the house in sweats or unkempt clothes (unless they are going to the gym and even then, they look good).

 Summer Months

-In the summer, it is usually quite warm, but cools down at night.
+In the summer, it is usually quite warm but cools down at night.
 You might want a light jacket or pants to wear out to dinner.
 I find it best to always dress in layers.
 I have been known to be at a dinner in the middle of August and wish I had brought a jacket.

 Also, remember you are trying to stay light so being versatile in your choices helps a great deal.
-For a two week trip, I usually pack 3 pairs of shorts, 4 shirts, a jacket, pair of pants, and underwear and socks for 6-8 days.
-I know that around the time I am low on underwear, laundry definitely needs to be done.
-There is always a laundromat that usually washes and dries clothes in about an hour.
+For a two-week trip, I usually pack 3 pairs of shorts, 4 shirts, a jacket, a pair of pants, and underwear and socks for 6-8 days.

 Your hotel might also have a service for you.
 If you stay in Air B&B’s, you are likely to have a washer but not a dryer.
 Sometimes you have to be creative.